 After graduating high school, Gary enrolled at Syracuse University.
 He fostered and enjoyed numerous friendships on campus, especially with his fraternity brothers at Sigma Alpha Epsilon and with his co-students at the Newhouse School of Public Communications.
 He attended many of the basketball games and soaked in the energy that can only come from a Carrier Dome event.

-Gary’s presence was head turning, and was his smile was infectious.
+Gary’s presence was head-turning, and his smile was infectious.
 People knew when he entered a room.
 He was just one of those kids whose energy you wanted to be around.
 He touched and often influenced those who came to know him.
 Perhaps even more than the tangible memories he left behind; it is this ongoing influence he imparted onto others that represents Gary’s legacy more perfectly.
-A legacy which you now represent and will help carry forward as a recipient of his scholarship.
+A legacy that you now represent and will help carry forward as a recipient of his scholarship.

 Gary L. Colasanti Memorial Scholarship